 Hungry and thirsty, they nearly died.
 “Lord, help!” they cried in their trouble, and he rescued them from their distress. … Let them praise the Lord for his great love and for the wonderful things he has done for them.
 For he satisfies the thirsty and fills the hungry with good things.
 [Psalm 107:5-6,8-9 (NLT)]

 My father had what’s often described as a Type-A personality.
-An impatient “workaholic,” he always took on more than he could handle.
-Life, for him, was one crucial task after another, none of which someone else could do, at least not correctly.
+An impatient workaholic, he always took on more than he could handle.
+Life, for him, was one crucial task after another, none of which anyone else could do, at least not correctly.
 Always in a hurry, he never wanted to stop for anything, even when his gas gauge read precariously close to empty.
 Something more pressing always took precedence over a brief stop for gas.
 As a result, his car was often left on the roadside while he trudged off with a gas can to find the nearest service station.
 Instead of saving time, his refusal to stop cost him time.
-Living that way actually cost him more than just time—he died of a massive coronary at the age of fifty-six.
-It’s often been said that your in-box will still be full when you die and, indeed, his was.
+Living that way actually cost him his life; he died of a massive coronary at the age of fifty-six.
+It’s often been said that your in-box still will be full when you die and, indeed, his was.
 None of us can accomplish everything on our to-do list and we may well destroy both our relationships and ourselves while trying.

-Heavenly Father, sometimes we let our busyness keep us from spending time with you and our spiritual tank empties of qualities like peace, love, and kindness.
+Heavenly Father, sometimes we allow the challenges of everyday life to keep us from spending time with you and we run precariously low of the love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control your Spirit so graciously provides.
 Help us accept that we can’t do it all and that there will always be another task waiting right around the corner.
-Guide our priorities, Lord; remind us that you are all we really need.
-Lead us to that peaceful place of your presence, refresh and renew us, and let your Holy Spirit fill us up again.
+Guide our priorities, Lord so that you’re on the top of our to-do list every day.
+Remind us that you are all we really need and help us see a brighter tomorrow in your promises.
+Lead us to that peaceful place of your presence.
+Refresh and renew us and let your Holy Spirit fill us up again.